San Nicola in Carcere: History

-The dedication to St Nicholas was made by the Greek population in the area.
+The dedication to Saint Nicholas was made by the Greek population in the area.
 In the 11th century, it was known as the church of Petrus Leonis, referring to the converted Jewish family, the Pierleoni, who rebuilt the nearby Theatre of Marcellus as a fortress.
 One of their members, Pietro Pierleone, was an important cardinal in the 1120s and was elected Pope Anacletus II, though he was later branded a schismatic antipope.

 The church was rebuilt in 1599, with a new facade by Giacomo della Porta (though the medieval campanile - originally a fortified tower, then adapted to a bell tower after being abandoned - was not altered).
 Stairs under the altar lead to the crypt and to the base of the former Roman temples.
 Beneath the high altar is also an ancient basalt bath tub containing martyrs' relics.

 Present

 The church is known for celebrations to the devotion of the Madonna; one is the Italian Our Lady of Pompeii, whose feast is celebrated here, and the other is the Mexican Our Lady of Guadalupe, a reproduction of whose miraculous painting, sent here from Mexico in 1773, is shown.